How to Ping IPv6 Address in Windows 11

 Published by Nyau Wai Hoe - Updated on

-IPv6, the latest version of the Internet Protocol (IP), is super important in the networking world today.
-As we’re running out of IPv4 addresses, moving to IPv6 is becoming a must.
-IPv6 lets us have a huge number of IP addresses, fixing the shortage problem and letting loads of new devices connect to the internet.
+IPv6 is the latest version of the Internet Protocol (IP) and plays a very important role in networking today because we’re pretty much running out of IPv4 addresses due to a surge in the number of networks in the world today.
+Thus, IPv6 was introduced and, with its huge possible number of IP addresses, we can fix the IP shortage problem and allow loads of new devices to connect to the Internet.

 How to Ping IPv6 Address in Windows 11 or 10